manus-aiattack/dlnk-platform-complete/docs/archive/INTEGRATION_COMPLETE.md

 ## Conclusion

 The system integration has been completed successfully.
-The dLNk Attack Platform now has:
+The Connext Security Platform now has:

 1. ✅ **Unified Services** - Shared business logic across all interfaces
 2. ✅ **Modern CLI** - Beautiful terminal UI with rich features